-Randon Billings Noble is an essayist and the author of the collection Be with Me Always, and the editor of A Harp in the Stars: An Anthology of Lyric Essays.
+Randon Billings Noble is an essayist, the author of the collection Be with Me Always, and the editor of A Harp in the Stars: An Anthology of Lyric Essays.

 She graduated with an MFA from NYU in 2001 and her work has been listed as Notable in The Best American Essays, nominated for Pushcart Prizes, and appeared in places like Brevity, Creative Nonfiction, Fourth Genre, Georgia Review, The Rumpus, and the Modern Love column of The New York Times.
 She has been awarded residencies at The Millay Colony, the Virginia Center for the Creative Arts, Hambidge, and the Vermont Studio Center as well as grants from the Mid Atlantic Arts Foundation and the District of Columbia Commission on the Arts and Humanities.

-Currently she is the Founding Editor of After the Art and is working on her next book, Shade and Shadow.
-Both are forthcoming from the University of Nebraska Press.
+Currently she is the Founding Editor of After the Art and is working on her next book, Shade and Shadow, which is forthcoming from the University of Nebraska Press.